Goal vs. objective: what’s the difference?

-It further defines your objective using some accessible terms such as quality, quantity, costs, deadlines, or frequency.
+It further defines your objective using some accessible terms such as quality, quantity, costs, time frames, or frequency.

 Measurable objectives let you know whether you’re making progress or not.
 It makes it easy to compare or evaluate against a defined standard.

 Again, numbers are everything here.
 Having reports, dashboards, and/or a specific KPI make it easy to track your progress and report to stakeholders (especially once you have reached the goal and want to review everything).

-Attainable blends realistic expectations with delivering satisfaction.
+Attainable balances realistic expectations with delivering satisfaction.
 Challenging yourself is good, but you don’t want to go overboard.
 You should strike a balance between making your team and your stakeholders happy.

-Relevant feels like an easy one, but it’s a bit existential in nature.
-It answers the question, “should it be done?”
-If so, why?
-And what will be the impact?
+Relevant feels obvious, but it’s a bit existential in nature.
+It answers the question, “should it be done and why?”
+How will it impact the business’ goal?
 A good guiding principle here is determining whether the objective aligns with the greater project and company strategy.

-If you find the objective or task is achievable but doesn’t have the necessary relevance to warrant its completion, then you scrap it altogether.
-There’s no sense in setting an objective unless it gets you closer to your end goal or helps you complete another objective that does the same.
+If you find the objective or task is achievable but isn’t relevant to warrant its completion, then you scrap it.
+Your focus should be setting an objective that propels you closer to your end goal.

-It refers to the objective’s scheduled checkpoints or endpoints.
-A time-bound objective provides a sense of urgency and helps measure whether an objective is on-time, late, or completed.Having deadlines helps your team prioritize and gives your stakeholders peace of mind as you’re working.
+Time-bound refers to identifying an objective’s scheduled checkpoints or endpoints to provide a sense of urgency and help measure whether an objective is on-time, late, or completed.Having deadlines helps your team prioritize and gives your stakeholders peace of mind as you’re working.

 What’s an example of a SMART objective?